 One of the important parts of the planning stage is deciding the sitemap.
 It is an organized structure of your web app that connects different pages as per the hierarchy and importance of the pages.
 It helps the users to easily navigate through the website.
 Here check the figure below.

 While wireframes and mockups, on the other hand, give an outline of the web pages.
 A low fidelity wireframe without any pictures and logo can be drawn on paper and even sophisticated software.
 There are many tools out in the market that provide ease of creating a wireframe.
 All the planning takes place with the involvement of the client so that the client knows how exactly the blueprint of his project is formed.

 (Wireframe made using LucidChart)

 Once we have the wireframes and the sitemap, it’s time to design each page of the web application.
-At this stage, graphic designers breath life to the approved wireframes with custom graphics, logo, colours, typography, animations, buttons, drop-down menus and more based on the project needs.
+At this stage, graphic designers breathe life into the approved wireframes with custom graphics, logo, colors, typography, animations, buttons, drop-down menus and more based on the project needs.
 Thus, your web app gets a tangible identity.

 And now let’s come down to the nitty-gritty of the web application, i.e. the development.
 This is the stage where the designs approved by the client are transformed into a working model.
 The development process can be divided into two parts, i.e. frontend and backend.

 Backend refers to the development of the server-side app that is the soul of the frontend and makes the user interface into a working web app.
 The backend developers create the server-side application, database, integrates business logic and everything that works under the hood.

 6. Testing and Deployment